tiagoor/spo_apps/README.md

 SPO (www.sharepoint.com) is offered as part and parcel with Office 365.

-In the "small" endevour to use the REST API SPO provides, we tried to leverage the benefit of consuming the resources from our Linux machines.
+In the "small" endevour to use the REST API provided to access SPO, we have tried to leverage the benefit of consuming these resources from our Linux machines.
+We were successful to do so.

-Documentation online is ample for .NET or JavaScript snippets, however when it comes to cURL and Bash Scripting the documentation is very poor.
+Documentation online is ample for .NET or Java snippets, however when it comes to cURL and bash scripting the documentation, we can confidently say that most will be at loss.

+The code compiled in our apps has been sourced from examples used by .NET, PHP and Java.
+We had to reverse engineer the whole process in order to understand what is going on.

+Other options one may have considered include the use of a snoop and reviewing the headers and body content using Wireshark.
+We avoided this as we wanted to follow the standards and fully comply with what MSDN "provides".

 Anyway, we managed to pull our teeth together and come up with solutions for our requirements.